 Accessing Clusters

 In order to access your HPC account, you may need to generate an SSH key pair for authorization.
 You generate a pair of keys: a public key and a private key.
 The private key is kept securely on your computer or device.
-The public key is uploaded to the servers or systems that you want to access securely via SSH.
+The public key is submitted to HPCCF to grant you access to a cluster.

 We recommend MobaXterm as the most straightforward SSH client.
-You can download its free home edition (Installer Edition) from https://mobaxterm.mobatek.net/ The Mobaxterm Portable Edition is not recommended as it deletes the sessions.
+You can download the free Home Edition (Installer Edition) from MobaXterm.
+Please download the Installer Edition.
+The Portable Edition deletes the contents of your home directory by default when it exits, which will remove your freshly generate SSH key.
 Once you install the stable version of MobaXterm, open its terminal and enter this command:

 ssh-keygen